RohinMenon/GLiTCH-induced-Transitions-for-secure-Crypto-Hardware/pre-silicon-leakage/README.md

 ## 📊 Leakage Analysis: `analyze_leaks.py`

 This Python script performs post-simulation leakage analysis by correlating signal transitions in VCD files with their corresponding input values.
-It calculates metrics like **Guessing Entropy (GE)** and can process designs in parallel using multithreading.
+It calculates a leakage metric (correlation) for each wire and can process designs in parallel using multithreading.

 ### ✅ Usage